AniruddhaHumane/VocabularyScrapper/README.md

 # VocabularyScrapper
 Python code to scrap Vocabulary from Vocabulary.com

-### NOTE - Doing this is against their terms of your and you can get blocked.
+### NOTE - Doing this is against their terms of use and you can get blocked.
 ### Use this code only for educational purpose